hmofrad/SparseDNN/README.md

 # SparseDNN
-Sparse Deep Neural Network Implementation written in c_c++ for MIT/IEEE/Amazon GraphChallenge.org
+Sparse Deep Neural Network Implementation written in c_c++ for MIT/IEEE/Amazon GraphChallenge.org.

+Please see c_c++ folder for our implementation and matlab for the baseline code provided by the challenge.

     https://graphchallenge.mit.edu/